clojure-goes-fast/clojure-goes-fast.com/content/site/kb/profiling/clj-async-profiler/exploring-flamegraphs.md

 frame signifies which function calls which, and the height of the flamegraph conveys only the stack's depth, which usually is not an important metric.
 On the X-axis, the width of a frame represents how much total time is spent within that function.
-The coordinate of the frame on the X-axis does imply its position in time; in fact, it conveys no meaning at all.
+The coordinate of the frame on the X-axis does not imply its position in time; in fact, it conveys no meaning at all.
 In our example above, `foo` coming before `qux` on the flamegraph does not imply that `foo` was called before `qux`.
 Note that the absolute number of samples does not relate to the number of times any function has been called, just to how long the profiler was running.
 A sampling profiler like clj-async-profiler cannot differentiate between a function being called once and spending a lot of time, and being called a million times, each taking a short amount.

 In some cases, a function having a big total percentage could be meaningful.
 For example, we might know that `foo` should not be invoking `bar` so much, so we